Breast-Cancer-Team/Final-Project/README.md

-# Machine Learning Ensemble To Determine Tumor Benign or Malignant Status
+# SLED: Machine Learning Ensemble To Determine Tumor Benign or Malignant Status

 ## Introduction
 Welcome to our open source ensemble!
 This program is optimized to predict malignant or benign status of a tumor given quatitative measurements of the tumor cells nucleii.